Kaltsoon/data-management-and-databases/materials/sql-server/sql-server-management-studio.md

 ## Saving and opening database queries

 The contents of the query window can be saved into a `.sql` file by clicking "File" > "Save" or using the <kbd>CTRL</kbd> + <kbd>S</kbd> keyboard shortcut.
-Similarly, we can open existing `.sql` file by clicking "File" > "Open" > "File".
+Similarly, we can open an existing `.sql` file by clicking "File" > "Open" > "File".

 ## Exploring the database structure

 Being able to explore the database's structure is extremely useful while constructing a database query.
-While, e.g., selecting data from the database, we need to figure out which table contains the data and what is the table's column structure.
+When, e.g., selecting data from the database, we need to determine which table contains the data and what its column structure is.
 We can explore the structure of a database using the "Object Explorer" panel.
-We can collapse the database objects by double-clicking the name or clicking the "+" button next to its name.
+We can collapse the database objects by double-clicking the name or by clicking the "+" button next to it.

 ![SQL Server Management Studio Object Explorer](./assets/ssms-database-structure.png)